Nighthawks (1978 film)

-Nighthawks is a 1978 narrative film by Ron Peck.
+Nighthawks is a 1978 narrative film written by Ron Peck and Paul Hallam and directed by Peck, in his feature film directorial debut.
+The film stars Ken Robertson, Tony Westrope and Rachel Nicholas James.

 It follows the day-to-day life of a gay man in London.
+It is the first explicitly gay British feature set in the gay community.

 Plot

 The film realistically portrays day-to-day gay life in London at the time.
 It shows a gay man, played by Ken Robertson, teaching geography during the day and going to gay pubs at night.
 His students ultimately challenge him with questions as to whether he is bent/queer.
 He responds that he is and answers their questions about his homosexuality calmly.

+British film critic Alexander Walker notes that the final scene in the school where Jim is answering questions from his students, uses real London schoolkids: